If you need support now call the DoD Safe Helpline (877) 995-5247 or 911. For other resources, see our Survivor Resources page.

 Reporting Options

 The Air Force has avenues for reporting sexual assault in the form of Restricted and Unrestricted Reporting.
-Restricted Reporting allows a victim to report a Sexual Assault without triggering an investigation.
-It is intended to give the victim (survivor) time and control over the release of their information.
+Restricted Reporting allows a survivor to report a Sexual Assault without triggering an investigation.
+It is intended to give the survivor time and control over the release of their information.
 Further, it also empowers the survivor to make an informed decision about participating in the criminal process.

 The Air Force has avenues for reporting sexual assault in the form of Restricted and Unrestricted Reporting.
-Restricted Reporting allows a victim to report a Sexual Assault without triggering an investigation.
-It is intended to give the victim (survivor) time and control over the release of their information.
+Restricted Reporting allows a survivor to report a Sexual Assault without triggering an investigation.
+It is intended to give the survivor time and control over the release of their information.
 Further, it also empowers the survivor to make an informed decision about participating in the criminal process.

 - Unrestricted: Reporting option for service members, cadets, adult dependents, and defense civilians to report a sexual assault and seek accountability for the reported offender.
 An investigation will be initiated and “need to know” individuals in the chain of command will be notified.
 Respect for privacy remains a priority with this option, as well.
 When selecting Unrestricted Reporting, you should use current reporting channels, e.g. anyone who is a mandatory reporter.

-- Independent: Reporting option for someone other than a victim, such as a friend, co-worker, or mandatory reporter, to report a sexual assault.
+- Independent: Reporting option for someone other than a survivor, such as a friend, co-worker, or mandatory reporter, to report a sexual assault.

 Reporting Facts